Animals will become members of the family in 2022.

 Animals as one more member of the family

-Starting this year, animals will no longer be coldly categorized as "real estate or things" and will be recognized as "sentient beings" or "living beings endowed with sensitivity," and will therefore be considered a member of the family.
+Starting this year, animals will no longer be coldly categorized as "real estate or things" and their nature will be recognized as “sentient beings” or “living beings endowed with sensitivity”, so they will be considered as another member of the family.

-Furthermore, animals are declared completely unseizable, given the special bond of affection that links them to the family they live with.
-This means that, in the event of a potential seizure of an individual's property, the animals cannot be seized or even mortgaged, as was the case years ago.
+Furthermore, animals declare themselves absolutely non-attachable Considering the special bond of affection that binds them to the family they live with, this means that, in the event of a potential seizure of an individual's assets, the animals cannot be seized or even mortgaged, as was the case years ago.

-The new reform also implies that, in the event of separation or divorce , the law will protect the animal to the point of being able to establish shared custody, organize visits from the other spouse, or the obligation to share the expenses generated by the animal, including even the allocation of maintenance from one party to the other.
+The new reform also implies that, in case of separation or divorce, the law will protect the animal to the point of being able to establish shared custody, organize visits from the other spouse, or the obligation to pay half of the expenses generated by the animal, including even the allocation of maintenance from one party to the other.

-In this way, it is intended that ownership rights over animals are always exercised with due regard for their well-being and protection.
-Additionally, it is hoped that the courts will have clear criteria for deciding who to entrust care of the animal, always considering its well-being.
+In this way, it is intended that the rights of possession over animals are always exercised with attention to their well-being and protection.
+Additionally, it is hoped that the courts will have clear criteria to make the decision who to entrust the care of the animal to, always taking into account its well-being.

 Pet ID, what do I have to do?

-On the other hand, the hoax about the "Domestic Identity Document for Animals" that many media outlets have referenced these days, claiming it would come into effect in 2022, must also be debunked.
-This hoax has gone viral on social media platforms like Instagram, Facebook, and TikTok.
+On the other hand, it must also be denied the hoax about the “ID for animals” which many media outlets have referenced in recent days, stating that it would come into effect in 2022, going viral on networks such as Instagram, Facebook, and TikTok.

-Nothing could be further from the truth.
-This hoax about the supposed "ID card for animals" comes from a draft bill from the Ministry of Social Rights and the 2030 Agenda and is part of a law that has not yet been approved.
+Nothing could be further from the truth, this hoax about the supposed “ID for animals” It comes from a draft of a preliminary bill from the Ministry of Social Rights and the 2030 Agenda, and is part of a law that has not yet been approved.

-The draft bill also states that this Ministry, through the General Directorate of Animal Rights, is responsible for "establishing the minimum criteria that pet identification systems must meet throughout the national territory."
-However, this is a draft bill for a law that has not yet been approved, so it has not yet been implemented .
-The possibility of its approval in 2023 is uncertain, as it entails many pending legislative and bureaucratic processes.
+The draft bill also states that this Ministry, through the Directorate General for Animal Rights, is responsible for "establishing the minimum criteria that pet identification systems must meet throughout the country."
+However, this is only a draft bill for a law that has not yet been approved. so it has not been launched, and the possibility of its approval in this future 2023 is not certain, since it entails many legislative and bureaucratic processes still pending.

 Caring for our furry family members